Marple Local History Society

 2. Past news of local crime and misfortuneshttps://www.marplelocalhistorysociety.org.uk/stories-from-the-archive/people/past-news-of-local-crime-and-misfortunes.html

 The late Peter Bardsley (1929-2010) scoured the 19th and early 20th centuries Stockport Advertisers, and other local papers, in the Stockport Heritage Library for these stories of the Marple past.
-Peter was a stalwart of several organizations in...
+Peter was a stalwart of several organisations in...

 • Type: Article